HewlettPackard/lustre-stripe-plotter/README.md

 Graphically display the layout of a Lustre file.
 Generate your file's layout YAML using `lfs getstripe -y <filename> > <filename.yaml>` Run this code to:
-- produce cleaned-up, valid, consistent YAML (which `lfs getstripe -y` does not produce)
+- produce a cleaner, consistent, mirror-based YAML
 - generate a jpg of the layout

 Usage: